Resolution in Support of Undocumented students/students impacted by immigration policies:

 Resolved, that Skyline College Academic Senate work with the College administration and the Center for Transformative Teaching and Learning (CTTL) to provide professional development opportunities for all faculty, classified professionals and administrators focused on supporting undocumented students and/or immigrant students, addressing racial equity, resource referrals, students’ rights and combating discrimination through culturally responsive practices;

-Resolved that Skyline College Academic Senate work with the College and District administration to establish clear training, protocols and procedures on:
+Resolved that Skyline College Academic Senate work with the College and District administration to establish clear training, protocols and procedures for faculty, staff, administrators and student employees on:

-- how to maintain spaces on campus to be as safe, private and protected as possible within the extent of what is legal
+1. how tomaintainspaces on campus to be as safe, private and protected as possible within the extent of what is legal

 Resolved that Skyline College Academic Senate work with the College and District Administration to publicly commit to actions that visibly and practically support student safety